DistributedComponents/disel/README.md

 	- `Calculator` -- the calculator system;

-	- `Greeter` -- a toy "Hello Wrold"-like protocol, where
+	- `Greeter` -- a toy "Hello World"-like protocol, where
          participants can only exchange greetings with each other;

 	- `TwoPhaseCommit` -- Two Phase Commit protocol implementation;

-	- `Query` -- quarying protocol and its composition with Two Phase Commit via hooks;
+	- `Query` -- querying protocol and its composition with Two Phase Commit via hooks;

 * `shims` -- DiSeL runtime system